-The C-870v1, equipped with 4 independently functioning axes, is a high performance controller that can be directly connected to the PCI bus expansion slot based on PCI Local Bus Specification Rev. 2.1.
+The C-871, equipped with 6 independently functioning axes, is a high performance controller that can be directly connected to the PCI bus expansion slot based on PCI Local Bus Specification Rev. 2.1.
 It is designed to offer control for both servo and stepping motors.
 Its board is a compact half-size (107 x 175).
-Equipped with our high grade chip controller MCC05v2, the pulse generator permits motor control using easier-to-operate command type.
+Equipped with our high grade chip controller MCCO5v2, the pulse generator permits motor control using easier-to-operate command type.

 The multi-function PULSE COUNTER and DIFFERENTIAL COUNTER on the MCCO5v2 enable chip controller to count feedback pulses from a servo driver as well as detecting step-out of a stepping motor with the encoder.
-Since the C-870v1 are provided with the 4 independent axes, the first axis, the second axis, the third axis and the fourth axis are called X axis, Y axis, Z axis and A axis respectively.
+Since the C-871 are provided with the 6 independent axes, the first axis, the second axis, the third axis, the fourth axis, the fifth axis and the sixth axis are called X axis, Y axis, Z axis A axis, B axis and C axis respectively.